empa-scientific-it/openbis-uploader/README.md

 - **frontend**

     This is the vue.js frontend app, which is served by Vite.
 It can be reached at https://localhost:8000.
     It accesses the backend service at **data-discovery** using a reverse proxy.
 The proxy is configured in [`vite.config.js`](./apps/front/app/vite.config.js).
+The dockerfile contains a second stage for deployment, the reverse proxy is provided by ngnix, which can be configured in [`ngnix.conf`](./apps/front/app/nginx.conf)

 - **datamover**

-    This is a simple container that uses inetd-notify and rsync to synchronise the data from the datastores (staging areas) to the incoming areas in the openbis DSS.
+    This container uses inetd-notify and rsync to synchronise the data from the datastores (staging areas) to the incoming areas in the openbis DSS.

 Additionally, these services are used to collect logs and metrics